bitmovin/streams-android-sdk/README.md

 It's properties are highly customizable and can be used in a variety of ways, from simple video playback to more complex use cases.

-__Note:__ If you are planning really advanced/deep use cases, we recommend using the Bitmovin Player Android SDK directly and building your own `StreamPlayer` on top of it to have full control over the player and suite your needs better.
-This project still can be a reference on how to build for Compose and Streams.
+> *__Note:__ If you are planning really advanced/deep use cases, we recommend using the Bitmovin Player Android SDK directly and building your own `StreamPlayer` on top of it to have full control over the player and suite your needs better.
+This project still can be a reference on how to build for Compose and Streams.*

 ## Getting Started

-TODO WHEN PUBLISHED /!\
+__/!\ *TODO WHEN PUBLISHED* /!\\__

+...

 Each activity that uses the BitmovinStream component must be declared in the AndroidManifest.xml file with the following configuration: